Skip to main content

 • Campaign and draft workflows.

-• Automation triggers that can assign work to agents.
+• Routine triggers that can assign work to agents.

 CRM records are regular Supabase rows.
 Agents can read and update them through the bundled HQ skills.